Anish-bit04/CashFlow/frontend/README.md

 # Things needed to add
-- need to add debouncing and filter using lowercase in filter
+- need to add debouncing and filter using lowercase in filter ✅
-- optimize the code
+- optimize the code -> implemented Lazy loading ✅
-- add loader to Send Money and success alert or something
+- add loader to Send Money and success alert or something ✅
 - close the routes so only logged in user can access the routes
 - make signin page functionable
+- remove yourself from the list of users in UsesList ✅
+- use some auth to get user data
+- hash the password before sending to the database